gistratta/magnetar/README.md

 the rest frame energy band in "set_iniparam" and applying the K-correction, and by asking for the redshift and the jet opening angle.

-3) At this point the code asks to indicate the start and end time if the temporal window we want to consider for the fit (this step allows to remove the initial steep decay and possible late time steepening, not taken into account by the model)
+3) At this point the code asks to indicate the start and end time of the plateau and of the temporal window we want to consider for the fit

-4) Once the afterglow data set showing the plateau and post-plateau features is defined, the code proceeds in fitting the magnetar model to the data.
+4) Once the afterglow morphology is defined, the code proceeds in computing a first guess model and then in fitting the model to the data.

-5) Results from fit are prompted on the screen and the code asks if the user wants to save the output or not.
+5) Results from fit are prompted on the screen

 ## 5. Magnetar default assumptions

 There are a number of assumptions on the magnetar properties that are defined in the "set_iniparam.py" module.
 Each of these assumptions can be changed as desired.

-- The magnetar is assumed to radiate all its energy within a cone of half-aperture "thetamdeg=30" [degrees].
+- The magnetar is assumed to radiate all its energy within a cone of half-aperture "thetamdeg=90" [degrees].
 - The magnetar mass and radius are set to M = 1.4  [solar mass] and r0 = 1.2  [10 km]
 - The magnetar angular momentum direction forms an angle theta_i = 90 [deg] with the magnetic field direction.
-- The magnetar bolometric luminosity is approximated with the luminosity computed in the 0.3-30 keV band, defined with the "Er1" and "Er2" variables.
+- The magnetar bolometric luminosity is approximated with the luminosity computed in the 1.0-30 keV band, defined with the "Er1" and "Er2" variables.
 The K-correction will takes into account any change of this band.
-- The code keeps the magnetar model coefficient k<1 (where k = (4&epsilon;_e dlnt/dlnT), &epsilon;_e is the electron energy fraction and dlnt/dlnT describes the dynamical evolution of the shock, see Dall'Osso et al. 2011)
+- The code keeps the magnetar model coefficient k<1 (where k = (4&epsilon;_e dlnt/dlnT), &epsilon;_e is the electron energy fraction and dlnt/dlnT describes the dynamical evolution of the shock, see Dall'Osso et al. 2011) and estimate it as k=a2-1 where a2 is the post-plateau decay index
-- The code tests the magnetar model with fixed &alpha; = (3-n)/2 = 0.1, 0.5, 0.9, where n is the braking index (see Stratta et al. 2018)
+- The code tests the magnetar model with fixed &alpha; = (3-n)/2 where n is the braking index.
+Initial value is se to 0, but any value <1.0 can be given (see Stratta et al. 2018)